quicwg/base-drafts/draft-ietf-quic-transport.md

   modifier chosen at random.

-* When issuing a NEW_TOKEN token, the server generates the alternative initial salt by calling a pseudo-random function.
+* When issuing a NEW_TOKEN token, the server generates the alternative initial salt using a cryptographically secure pseudo-random number generator.
 Then it builds a token that embeds the alternative seeds including the initial salt being generated.
 The  token will be encrypted using a key known only to the server, thereby conforming to the requirements in {{validate-future}}.
 After that, the server sends a NEW_TOKEN frame that contains the generated token and the seeds that have been embedded into that token.

 * When the client reconnects to the server by using the provided token and the seeds, the server first checks if the version number field of the incoming